Chairs of the Future

 ESL Future Tenses Activity - Grammar and Speaking: Gap-fill, Ordering, Role-Play, Controlled Practice - Pair Work

-ESL Future Tenses Activity - Grammar and Speaking: Gap-fill, Ordering, Role-Play, Controlled Practice - Pair Work In this challenging future tenses activity, students practice will, be going to and the present continuous by completing and ordering two dialogues.
+ESL Future Tenses Activity - Grammar and Speaking: Gap-fill, Ordering, Role-Play, Controlled Practice - Pair Work In this challenging future tenses activity, students use 'will', 'be going to', and the present continuous to complete missing verbs in two dialogues and put the dialogues in a logical order.
 The students' task is to complete sentences with the appropriate future forms and put conversations in the correct order by reading the sentences to a partner and numbering them.
-Student A starts the first dialogue by looking at their sentences, completing the most suitable one in the future tense and reading it to their partner.
-The student then puts the number 1 next to the sentence.
+Student A begins the first dialogue by reviewing their sentences, selecting the most suitable one using an appropriate future form, and reading it aloud to their partner.
+The student then puts number 1 next to the sentence.
 Student B listens, looks for a suitable reply, completes the sentence and then reads that reply to Student A, putting number 2 next to the sentence.
-This process continues until the conversation has been put in order.
-Students then move on to the second dialogue with Student B starting the conversation.
-Finally, review the two dialogues and future forms with the class. show less
+This process continues until the conversation is in order.
+Students then move on to the second dialogue, with Student B starting the conversation.
+Finally, review the two dialogues and future forms with the class.

 Future Tenses Board Game